roboticsa/RoboticSA2023/README.md

-# RSE'22
+# Workshop on Robot Software Architectures

-This is the `RSE'22 Meeting webpage`.
+This is the `Workshop on Robot Software Architectures 2023 webpage`.

 It was developed using the template available at [Mike Pierce GitHub](https://github.com/mikepierce/conference-website-template).

-Link to access the Website: https://rsemeeting.github.io/rse2022/.
+Link to access the Website: https://roboticsa.github.io/RoboticSA2023/.